amb-lucas/O-Labirinto-Cego/README.md

 ## Instructions to run the game

-Run the following command with the terminal on the folder:
+Run the following command with the terminal on the game folder:

 ```
 make all